 Dash interim head coach Juan Carlos Amorós

-Dash midfielder Sophie Schmidt
+Houston Dash MF Sophie Schmidt

 (on returning from international duty) "It's great to be back with the Dash and back in Houston.
 We're on the road but what's exciting, I know thatall the internationals follow the games while we were away, and we're all very excited and happy for the team for that last performance, that huge win and to have Juan in with the team to kind of experience that this week has been full on in a lot of ways.
 Taking on a lot of information and you know, kind of getting comfortable and knowing the standards that he wants to set for the team.
 So there's been a lot a lot of new learnings but at the same time it's been phenomenal to get back into this environmentand we're looking forward to tomorrow."

 (on the addition of Ebony Salmon to the Dash) "Yeah, I mean, I don't know her very well.
 I'm excited to get to know her better off the field.
 But from what I've seen on the field, she's provided some fresh energy to this team, especially up top.
 She's so quick and so clinical in front of net, as we saw last game.
 I think it'll provide and also give other teams a different element to deal with when they play the Dash.
 And I think that we're very excited to use her strengths to our benefit.